Shagun-katariya/inveeSync-task/README.md

 Open the application in your browser at:

 http://localhost:3000
 ---

+**Performance: Added Performance and other aspects image in the root directory

+---

 **Confusion: There were a few aspects I didn’t fully grasp, such as the exact implementation of key validations.
 For instance, I included some UI validations not explicitly mentioned in the requirements, which led to confusion.
 Additionally, I wasn’t entirely clear about the specific details regarding the tenant ID, is_job_work, and factory ID.
 With a better understanding of these elements, I’m confident I could have delivered the task more effectively

 ---

 **Result: This was a great project, and I truly enjoyed working on it.
 Thank you for the opportunity!
 Let’s connect if you feel my skills and approach align with your expectations

 ---